lquerel/otel-multivariate-time-series/README2.md

 * **OTEL columnar** based on an extension of the OTEL protocol.
 In addition to the existing Metrics, Log and Trace object, this extension adds the generic type Event that supports a columnar representation of the data.
 * **OTEL arrow** based on an extension of the Event OTEL object embedding an [arrow](https://arrow.apache.org/) buffer.

-The internal structure of the resource object is described below.
+Each implementation is integrated in the OTEL protocol in a similar way.
+The variations of the internal structures are described below.

 ![benchmark overview](images/benchmark_overview.svg)